The Controversial 2013 Broadway Show by Colm TÃ³ibÃn, The Testament of Mary

 Composer, performer, academic and teacher.
 Mel is head of the School of Music and Theatre, University College Cork, where he teaches Irish, African, Indian and Indonesian musics.
 Recent projects: original music for Fiona Shaw/Phyllida Lloyd's The Rime of the Ancient Mariner (Epidaurus, Greece/Old Vic Tunnels, London); soundscape for Peace Camp, a coastal installation created by Deborah Warner in collaboration with Fiona Shaw (London 2012 Festival); and performances of John Cage's Roaratorio: An Irish Circus on Finnegans Wake (Cologne/Amsterdam - Cage Centenary).
 Mel has performed and recorded with pianist and composer Mícheál Ó Súilleabháin and with many other leading Irish traditional musicians for more than 30 years.
 Throughout the 1980s he performed in Europe and the U.S. with John Cage and the Merce Cunningham Dance Company (Roaratorio, Inlets, Duets).
 Recent composition in theatre includes Sétanta (Irish Times Theatre Award nom. - Fibín/Abbey Theatre); Happy Days (NT/European tour/Washington DC and BAM, New York); Julius Caesar (Barbican/Paris/Madrid/Luxembourg); Fewer Emergencies (Royal Court Theatre); Medea (Drama Desk nom. - Abbey/West End/Broadway/Paris).

 Editor's note: "I had just returned from a 2 week vacation in Hawaii when I received an invitation to attend this show with my publisher.
+We had been celbrating the success of my sister's internet business which had been losing money relying on traditional advertising, but suddenly took off after refocusing their effort on search.
+They partnered with a highly recommended SEO service - TNG/Earthling, who was able to get their Google ranks high enough to trigger sales.
+So we were celebrating her newly acquired high ranks in Google.
 I had been relaxing and recharging at a fabulous luxury rental on Maui so by the time I arrived in NYC I was completely unprepared for this experience.
 You have to understand the island life to understand the shock of just being back in the Big Apple, which is something all by itself when you've gotten used to island time on Maui.
 But I really enjoyed this show, probably because I tend to appreciate the provocative.
 It may offend some Christians, who do not appreciate any questioning of their beliefs, but this is a work that has been very carefully written and staged to maximize its impact while not imposing any political propaganda on the audience.
 Go see it with an open mind and keep in mind that our culture is rooted in the Christian myth which amplifies the significance of the truths it exposes."
 Gloria Dynes

 PRESS / REVIEWS